 by Dominique Lavigueur and Robert Chiasson

-Dominique Lavigueur and Robert Chiasson are award-winning hosts of the 5-star Moka & Pyjama B&B in the Charlevoix region of Quebec.
+Dominique Lavigueur and Robert Chiasson are award-winning hosts of the 5-sun Moka & Pyjama B&B in the Charlevoix region of Quebec.
 They also teach, write and speak about many facets of innkeeping and operating B&Bs as well as provide consulting services to educational institutions, government agencies and individuals.
-They can be reached toll free at 1-418-452-1132, by e-mail at firstname.lastname@example.org or through their web site at www.moka-pyjama.com.
+They can be reached at 1-418-452-1132, by e-mail at firstname.lastname@example.org or through their web site at www.moka-pyjama.com.